KrishJani/Landmine-risk-prediction/reland-backend/README.md

 ## Data Storage

-All data is stored in SQLite database (`reland.db`).
+All data is stored in PostgreSQL database.
 CSV files are only used during initial database setup via `init_database.py`.
 After setup, the backend operates completely database-driven.

-See `README_DATABASE.md` for database schema and usage details.
+See `README_POSTGRES.md` for PostgreSQL setup instructions and `README_DATABASE.md` for database schema and usage details.